 However, long-read technologies typically require high quality, long DNA fragments, which is not always possible, and the output on these machines is considerably lower than with short-read technologies that are available (although that is changing quickly).

-You can read about others strengths and limitations of short- and long-read technologies by downloading the full guide here.
+You can read about others strengths and limitations of short- and long-read technologies by downloading the latest full guide here.

 2. Whole Genome Sequencing is the most expensive of many options.
 Ensure you consider other types of sequencing.